ankraft/onem2m-jupyter-notebooks/README.md

 You can (almost) execute the notebooks in any order, but you should execute [onem2m-02-basic-resources.ipynb](onem2m-02-basic-resources.ipynb) to create the basic resource structure for the subsequent notesbooks.

+Each notebook has an *init* section.
+Please execute this section and fill in a username (or identifier) in the field that appears in that section.
+This "username" is only used to distinguish between different users of the CSE and to prevent oberlappings.

 You may always restart the om2m CSE to reset the resource structure, or run the [onem2m-99-cleanup.ipynb](onem2m-99-cleanup.ipynb) notebook to remove the structure from the CSE.

 - [onem2m-01-introduction.ipynb](onem2m-01-introduction.ipynb)